ntustison/ANTsXMouseBrainMapping/Manuscript/methods.md

 ## Mapping fMOST data to AllenCCFv3

-**Preprocessing.** Mapping fMOST data into the AllenCCFv3 presents unique challenges due to its native ultra-high resolution and imaging artifacts common to the fMOST modality.
+Mapping fMOST data into the AllenCCFv3 presents unique challenges due to its native ultra-high resolution and imaging artifacts common to the fMOST modality.
 Each fMOST image can exceed a terabyte in size, with spatial resolutions far exceeding those of the AllenCCFv3 (25 $\mu m$